 Try This Recipe for This Muscle Relaxer Tea

-Because of the strong effects of lobelia when taken in its pure form, some people choose to incorporate it into their various tea recipes.
-One such example is a recipe from Living Herbal Tea that combines lobelia with other tea leaves:11
+Because of the strong effects of lobelia when taken in it’s pure form, some people choose to incorporate it into their various tea recipes.
+One such example is this recipe from Living Herbal Tea, which combines lobelia with other tea leaves:13

 Muscle Relaxer Herbal Tea Recipe

-- Combine herbs.
-Steep 1 tablespoon of the herb blend in 8 ounces (approx. 1 standard mug full) of boiled water for 5 to 7 minutes.
-Steeping too long or too hot will cause bitterness in the blend.
+- Combine the herbs.
+Steep 1 tablespoon of the herb blend in 8 ounces (approximately one standard mug full) of boiled water for five to seven minutes.
+Steeping too long or in water that’s too hot will cause the blend to become bitter.

 - Allow the tea to cool to a safe and comfortable temperature.
 Sip and enjoy.

-Lobelia, even though it has a variety of health benefits when taken in moderation, may actually be poisonous when ingested in large quantities.
-It's also poisonous for pets and other animals, and should be removed from the vicinity where these pets reside to avoid them from being harmed.12 Some of the side effects that you may experience when you ingest lobelia include the following:13
+Even though it has a variety of health benefits when taken in moderation, lobelia may actually be poisonous when ingested in large quantities.
+It’s also poisonous for pets and other animals, and should be removed from the vicinity where these pets reside to avoid them from being harmed.14 If you have pets, do not plant this herb in an area that’s accessible to them.
+Some of the side effects that you may experience when you ingest lobelia include the following:15

 - Nausea and vomiting

-Lobelia should also be avoided if you suffer from the following conditions and diseases:
+Lobelia should also be avoided when you suffer from the following conditions and diseases:

-- High blood pressure and heart disease.
-Lobelia is a vasomotor stimulant and may cause an increase in blood pressure.
-This may worsen the symptoms of high blood pressure and may cause irreversible damage.14
+- High blood pressure and heart disease: Lobelia is a vasomotor stimulant and may cause an increase in blood pressure.
+This may worsen the symptoms of high blood pressure and could even cause irreversible damage.16

-- Tobacco sensitivity.
-Lobelia contains lobeline, a substance that has the same effect of nicotine in the human body.
-This may mimic the negative effect of nicotine on people with tobacco sensitivity.15
+- Tobacco sensitivity: Lobelia contains lobeline, a substance that has the same effect of nicotine in the human body.
+This alkaloid contains about 5 to 20 percent of nicotine’s potency.17,18

-Lobelia should also be avoided by people who suffer from liver or kidney disease, seizures and shortness of breath.
-Like other herbs and medications, the use of lobelia should also be avoided by pregnant and breastfeeding women, as it may cause adverse effects.16
+Lobelia should not be used by people who suffer from liver or kidney disease, seizures or shortness of breath.
+Like other herbs and medications, lobelia should be avoided by pregnant and breastfeeding women, as it may cause adverse effects.19